Neonatal conjunctivitisNewborn conjunctivitis; Conjunctivitis of the newborn; Ophthalmia neonatorum; Eye infection - neonatal conjunctivitis

 When to Contact a Medical Professional

-Talk to your health care provider if you have given birth (or expect to give birth) in a place where antibiotic or silver nitrate drops are not routinely placed in the infant's eyes -- for example, if you are having an unsupervised birth at home.
-This is especially important if you have had, or are at risk for, any sexually transmitted disease.
+Talk to your provider if you have given birth (or expect to give birth) in a place where antibiotic or silver nitrate drops are not routinely placed in the infant's eyes.
+An example would be having an unsupervised birth at home.
+This is very important if you have or are at risk for any sexually transmitted disease.

-When a mother has active herpes sores at the time of delivery, a cesarean section is recommended to prevent serious illness in the baby.
+When a mother has active herpes sores at the time of delivery, a Cesarean section (C-section) is recommended to prevent serious illness in the baby.